Java Design Patterns – Top Interview Questions

 ✅ Key Points:

-Purpose: Create copies of existing objects instead of building from scratch.
-It’s ideal when object creation is costly or time-consuming.
+Purpose: The Prototype Pattern creates copies (clones) of existing objects instead of building new ones from scratch.
+It is ideal when object creation is costly or time-consuming.

 Real-Life Example:

-• Copying a resume or cloning a game character.
+• Copying a resume template or cloning a game character with the same stats.

 class Resume implements Cloneable {